-Float labels are designed in such a way that means there’s no space for hint text.
+With float labels there’s no space inside the input for hint text.

 # 9. They don’t actually save space

-Float labels need space to move in to.
+Float labels need a place to move to.

-Therefore, if they were given a legible font size, then they wouldn’t really save much space.
+Therefore, if float labels were given a legible font size, then they wouldn’t really save much space.

-You could make space as the label moves into position, but that would make the page transition awkwardly as the user starts typing.
+Maybe you could make space as the label animates into position, but that would make the page jump awkwardly as the user starts typing.

 # What to do instead